Some may think that a cover letter isn't necessary for graphic design.

 While the above goes over quite a bit, here are just a few extra things to remember while you’re writing.

 As a graphic designer, you should know to keep it simple.
 While your letterhead font can be a little exciting and different, make sure that it’s completely readable.
 In the letter itself, use a basic font like Arial or Times New Roman.
 You can’t go wrong with those.
-If your letterhead font and letter font don’t match, that’s okay.
-Just be sure that the letterhead is one ortwo fonts maximum, while the body of your text is just one font.
+If your letterhead font and letter font don’t match, that’s okay – just make sure you're taking a good look at font pairing.

 While this tip doesn’t have anything to do with design, it has everything to do with your chances of getting a job in the industry.
 Make sure that you’re telling the truth about yourself in your cover letter.
 If you write that you’re a quick learner, for example, and you aren’t, someone will figure that out pretty quickly.
 The job that you’re applying to is one that you should not only be interested in, but capable of doing.